FACN3/research/week-2/dom-manipulation/readme.md

 - What are the security concerns around `Element.innerHTML` and what could you use instead?

+## JavaScript Event

+Things that occur when the user or the browser manipulates a page.
+ (clicking a button, pressing any key, resizing a window, etc…)

+## event.preventDefault()

+ The event.preventDefault() method stops the default action of an element from happening.
+For example: Prevent a submit button from submitting a form.
+Prevent a link from following the URL.

 - What is a NodeList?
 How is it different from an Array?